Stevens Stadium: Multi sport

+Stevens Stadium set a record for highest attendance at a women's outdoor collegiate sporting event in 1996.
+The 1996 NCAA Division I women's soccer tournament semifinals and finals were played at Buck Shaw, which had its capacity temporarily expanded to 8,800 seats and sold out both days of the tournament.
+The championship game attendance record was broken the following year in 1997 at UNCG Soccer Stadium in Greensboro, North Carolina.

+Soccer-only

 In 2005, the venue was converted from a multipurpose facility to a soccer-only facility when the dugouts, baseball infield, and baseball backstop were permanently removed.
-The name was changed to Stevens Stadium following a renovation project in 2015.
+The name was changed to "Stevens Stadium" following a renovation project in 2015; the project was funded by a $7.7 million donation from alumna Mary Stevens and her husband Mark.

 The stadium is the current location of the commencement ceremonies for the university.
 The site was first used for the undergraduate commencement on Saturday, June 9, 2001.

-San Jose Earthquakes

 On October 26, 2007, the San Jose Earthquakes of Major League Soccer announced that they would play a majority of their home games during the 2008 season at the stadium.
 Upgrades such as additional seating and bathrooms were added to the stadium in order for it to comply with MLS standards and funded by the Earthquakes organization over the last part 2008.
 The capacity was increased from 6,800 seats to 10,300 seats.
 In addition, the field was moved closer to the existing grandstand, with a small section removed from section 107 to accommodate the shift.
 The Santa Clara practice field between the Leavey Center and Stevens was replaced with an "Italgrass" artificial turf surface.

 Drainage improvements were also made to the stadium's field in concert with the field crown being removed to produce a flat pitch.
 A new video scoreboard was added along with additional concession and merchandising stands.
 General facilities were also modernized or improved including the addition of new lighting, a TV press box, new sound system, and an additional grandstand on the stadium's west side.
 The new grandstand included all of the seating additions made to the stadium.
 About half of the new grandstand included tip up seating.
 Overall, the enhancements cost around $4 million.

 After the Earthquakes departed for their new Avaya Stadium, the university undertook an improvement project that removed the original east side press box from the stadium as well as the Earthquakes temporary bleachers on the west side of the stadium.
 In their place a new smaller permanent west side grandstand, press box and entry plaza were installed.
 Capacity of the stadium was reduced back to 7,000 permanent seats as a result.